 Don John Conmee walked and moved in times of yore.
 He was humane and

+honoured there.
 He bore in mind secrets confessed and he smiled at

 smiling noble faces in a beeswaxed drawingroom, ceiled with full fruit